TiMESPLiNTER/tsFramework2/README.md

 * **tsfw-config** *in progress*
 A simple configuration module which can read YAML, JSON, XML and plain PHP config files but can also be extended to understand other formats.
 * **[tsfw-routing](https://github.com/TiMESPLiNTER/tsfw-routing)** *in progress*
-For matching URIs to controllers and fetching parameters out of them.
+For matching URIs to controllers and fetching potential parameters out of them.
 * **tsfw-http**
 Dealing with HTTP requests and responses in a very simple OO manner.
 * **tsfw-core**